-Question: How Long Does it Take to Get Preapproved for a Mortgage?
+How Long Does it Take to Get Preapproved for a Mortgage?

-Answer: A preapproval takes anywhere from 1 to 10 business days, depending on the lender and how extensive its preapproval process is.
 Some lenders will preapprove you after a credit check based on the personal information you provide.
 Others want to review a full application and all of your required documentation.

 What Do You Need for Mortgage Preapproval?

-Since each lender takes its own approach to preapproval, the exact documents you need vary by lender.
+Because each lender takes its own approach to preapproval, the exact documents you need vary by lender.
 The best approach is to gather all the documents you’ll need to get a mortgage and keep them organized and ready to send to potential lenders.

 It might take a little time, but getting organized will make the process less stressful in the long run.
 Here is a checklist of documents to gather: